riggaroo/variable-fonts-android-o/README.md

-# Variable Fonts - Android P Demo
+# Variable Fonts - Android O Demo

 In this sample app, variable fonts are loaded up and some of their properties changed at runtime.